 - Calcium channel blockers

-If a plaque is blocking the renal artery, your physician may recommend a procedure to open the artery.
+If plaque is blocking the renal artery, your physician may recommend a procedure to open the artery.

 Angioplasty is a minimally invasive procedure to open blocked arteries and increase blood flow.
-During this procedure a surgeon inserts a catheter through small incisions in the groin, guiding it to the renal artery.
+During this procedure, a surgeon inserts a catheter through small incisions in the groin, guiding it to the renal artery.
 The catheter carries a tiny balloon, which is inflated and deflated, pushing built-up plaque against the artery wall.
 A stent may be inserted to prevent the artery from becoming blocked again and to improve blood flow.

 - Endarterectomy – A surgical procedure that removes the inner lining of an artery narrowed by plaque buildup